dit18146/Number-Sum-Combination-Decomposition-C-Program/README.md

 ## Description

-A **C** program designed for the purposes of Data Structures course, that uses Stack Operations, in order to decomposite a given Number into all possible **Sum Compinations**.
+A **C** program designed for the purposes of Data Structures course, that uses Stack Operations, in order to decomposite a given Number into all possible **Sum Combinations**.